Garmin fitness tracking service goes down, frustrating users

 “We are currently experiencing an outage that affects Garmin.com and Garmin Connect,” the company said on its Twitter accounts and website.
 “This outage also affects our call centers, and we are currently unable to receive any calls, emails or online chats.
 We are working to resolve this issue as quickly as possible and apologize for this inconvenience.”

-Fitness enthusiasts took to social media to vent their frustrations, with some complaining they weren’t able to connect since Thursday.
-Garmin Connect lets users track workout data and share their running and cycling routes.
+Fitness enthusiasts took to social media to vent their frustrations about not being able to use the service.
+Runners said that while the outage doesn’t stop them from training, not being able to use Garmin Connect means they can’t track their workout data or share their routes on Strava, a social network for runners and cyclists.

-The U.S. company’s navigational support service and app for pilots, FlyGarmin, was also down.
+Atlanta tech executive Caroline Dunn, who runs five days a week and finished the New York Marathon in 2018, said the outage means she and her running friends can’t send each other kudos - Strava’s version of Facebook’s likes - to encourage each other.

+“We’re not doing this for our health, we’re doing this so that we can brag to our friends,” Dunn said lightheartedly.
+“Now that we’re all social distancing, I don’t run in a group with my friends and they don’t watch me run.
+I have to brag online to my friends about all of my runs.”

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.